 Widely known as the black-eyed Susan, These bright yellow gems will brighten your day.
 There are both perennial and annual varieties of Rudbeckia.
 Fall Rudbeckia is the annual variety and will not come back in the spring.

 Asters add superb color in the fall.
 Plants are very hardy.
 The come in a wide range of bright colors like pink, purple, white and red.

 Who doesn’t love daisies?
 These perennial beauties bloom late summer to early fall and will come back year after year.
 They produce beautiful large white flowers.

-Just as the name suggests, these plants look like a colorful cabbage.
-While there is really no “flower” to the flowering cabbage, these colorful plants are frost resistant and very long-lasting.
+Just as the name suggests, these plants look like colorful cabbage.
+While there is really no “flower” to the flowering cabbage, these colorful plants are frost-resistant and very long-lasting.
 They are the longest-lasting of the fall flowers, usually until Thanksgiving and sometimes even longer depending on your climate zone.